MarkPearlCoZa/Blog_General/_posts/2016-01-16-Ultimate-Developer-Keyboard.md

 Having worked with the Kinesis, Ergodox and Ultimate Hacking Keyboard (UHK), I often dream of designing my own keyboard and combining the strengths of all three of these keyboards into one single keyboard - what I would consider the ultimate developer keyboard!
 All three keyboards have gotten things right, and all three keyboards have gotten things wrong - put the right things together and you have something special.

-Having a wife who is good with photoshop, I (with her significant help) was able to put what has up to now been only in my mind as the ultimate developer keyboard into a picture for all to behold.
+Having a wife who is good with Photoshop, I (with her significant help) was able to put what has up to now been only in my mind as the ultimate developer keyboard into a picture for all to behold.
 At first glance it looks like the Kinesis, on closer examination you begin to see the Ergodox and UHK shine through - with some special additions.

 -----------------------------------------------------------------------------------------